techmaharaj/scalekit-guide/docs/single-sign-on/quickstart-sso.md

 ### 0. Prerequisites

-Before you get started, make sure
+Before you get started:

-- you are logged into your [Scalekit account](https://app.scalekit.com) and keep API credentials handy
+- Ensure you're logged into your [Scalekit account](https://app.scalekit.com) and have your API credentials ready
-- you have local access to your codebase to make changes and deploy in a test environment
+- Access to your codebase is also necessary to implement and test changes

 ### 1. Install SDK

-Scalekit offers SDKs to quickly build SSO authentication mechanism in your application.
+Scalekit provides SDKs for various languages to quickly add SSO in your application.

-Install the SDK using the command below:
+Install the relevant SDK using the command below:

 <InstallSDK />

 ### 2. Configure your Secrets

-To make the API calls to Scalekit, you need to add the API credentials that are found in your Scalekit dashboard.
+Set up your API credentials, found on your Scalekit dashboard, as environment variables for secure API communication.

 **API Credentials:**